fengzhyuan/LZW/ReadMe.md

  Test case (non-standard / messy version):

- The file `data.json` is used for test purpose; below is the output of local machine:
+ The file `data.json` is used for test purpose; below is the output of local machine (seconds):

  `[Test UTF16]`